kontent-ai/data-ops/src/commands/sync/run/README.md

-# Sync-Model Run Command
+# Sync Run Command

 > [!CAUTION]
 >
-> Synchronizing the content model can lead to irreversible changes in the target environment, such as:
+> Synchronizing a content model & environment metadata can lead to irreversible changes in the target environment, such as:
 >
 > - **Deletion of content** by removing elements from content types.
 > - **Deletion of used taxonomies**.
 > - **Removal of role limitations** in workflows (see [Known Limitations](#known-limitations)).
 >
-> Proceed with caution and consider backing up your environment or testing in a non-production environment first.
+> Proceed with caution and consider testing in a non-production environment first!

-The `sync-model run` command synchronizes the **source content model** into the **target environment** using the [Kontent.ai Management API](https://kontent.ai/learn/docs/apis/openapi/management-api-v2/).
-This command is essential for maintaining consistency across environments (e.g., Development, Staging, Production) by updating the content model in the target environment to match the source.
+The `sync run` command is capable of synchronizing the **source content model & environment metadata** into the **target environment** using the [Kontent.ai Management API](https://kontent.ai/learn/docs/apis/openapi/management-api-v2/).
+This command is essential for maintaining consistency across environments (e.g., Development, Staging, Production) by updating mainly the content model in the target environment to match the source.

-## Why Use `sync-model run`?
+## Why Use `sync run`?

-- **Environment Consistency**: Ensure that content models are identical across environments, preventing issues caused by discrepancies.
+- **Environment Consistency**: Ensure that your content model is identical across environments, preventing issues caused by discrepancies.
 - **Deployment Automation**: Automate content model updates as part of your CI/CD pipeline.
-- **Team Collaboration**: Allow multiple team members to work on content models in different environments and synchronize changes efficiently.
+- **Team Collaboration**: Allow multiple team members to work on a content model across different environments and synchronize changes efficiently.

-## Source Content Model Options
+## Source Data Options

-You can obtain the source content model in two ways:
+You can obtain the source data in two ways:

-1. **From an Existing Kontent.ai Environment**: Provide the source environment ID and Management API key to fetch the content model directly.
+1. **From an Existing Kontent.ai Environment**: Provide the source environment ID and Management API key to fetch the content model & environment metadata directly.
-2. **From a Local Folder**: Use a local folder containing the content model exported using the [`sync-model export`](../export/README.md) command.
+2. **From a Local Folder**: Use a local folder containing a created snapshot using the [`sync snapshot`](../snapshot/README.md) command.

 ## Key Features